GPT-5.5 vs Claude Opus 4.7 vs Gemini 3.1 Pro: The Updated 2026 Frontier Head-to-Head

 The Real Lesson

-The frontier is a three-way tie that depends entirely on the task in front of you.
+The frontier is a three-way tie on structured work that depends entirely on the task in front of you — and a clear one-model win on constraint-heavy creative output.
 The vendors will keep publishing leaderboards where they happen to win.
 Your job is to run your prompts — the ones your product actually sends — and let the side-by-side decide.
 A benchmark you didn't run on your own workload is someone else's marketing.

 For the cost side of this same comparison, read our 2026 frontier-tax analysis.
 For the framework that tells you which task goes to which tier, start with which AI model for which task type.